CardioLife TEC-5600 series defibrillators from NIHON KOHDEN

 The defibrillation success stories of AED-9200 and AED-9231 in Japan are routinely cited to sell later models but this is a misrepresentation

-Current offer of AED-1252 and AED-3100 defibrillators are not authorized to use the STAR biphasic waveform and had nothing to do with earlier OEM models in terms of defibrillation technology.
+Current offer of AED-2152 and AED-3100 are not authorized to use the STAR biphasic waveform and had nothing to do with earlier OEM models in terms of defibrillation technology.

 The defibrillation success stories of AED-9200 and AED-9231 in Japan are routinely cited to sell later models but this is a misrepresentation that should be dropped immediately; the success stories cannot be linked to the latest AED-3100 defibrillator!
-Unlike the STAR biphasic defibrillation output, the Acti-Biphasic defibrillation output employed by CardioLife AED-3100 defibrillator does not meet US FDA approval for use in the USA market.
+Unlike the STAR biphasic defibrillation output, the Acti-Biphasic defibrillation output employed by CardioLife AED-3100 and AED-2152 defibrillators do not meet US FDA approval for use in the USA market.

-How can a user view the "Acti-Biphasic" output waveform from a defibrillator?
+How can a user view the "Acti-Biphasic" output waveform discharged by a NIHON KOHDEN defibrillator?

-The QP-551VK defibrillator report viewer software can be used on a PC or laptop to review event recorded by any CardioLife defibrillator, including the AED-2100K defibrillator.
+The QP-551VK defibrillator report viewer software can be used on a PC or laptop to review event recorded by any CardioLife defibrillator, including the AED defibrillators.

 The defibrillator report viewer can be used to review events recorded by a NIHON KOHDEN defibrillator

-The TEC-2200K series monophasic discharge waveform dated April 1995
+The TEC-2200K series monophasic discharge waveform dated April 1995, which did not have a negative second phase

 In the TEC-2200K series manual mode, the monophasic defibrillator energy storage has the following choices: